Jiwe-Mobarez/Better-Governments/README.md

 - Digital Transparency for Government Plans and Goals
 - Protecting the Privacy and the Rights of all Citizens Digitally
 - Using New Digital Technologies for all [Governmental](https://github.com/irandigitaldemocracy/digital-democracy) Services
-- Utilising Direct [Voting](https://github.com/irandigitaldemocracy/voting-platform) Platforms for all Decisions
+- Utilizing Direct [Voting](https://github.com/irandigitaldemocracy/voting-platform) Platforms for all Decisions

 This repository and the Better Democracy Movement is an attempt of the IDD group at producing and gathering essays in favor of a push for change in mainstream political discourse by addressing the very own nature of political institutions as an important factor of political landscapes.

 IDD is designed to act as the local Iranian organization tasked to implement Better Democracy ideas.
 Better political systems are a universal need of all humans, but due to each nation having its own unique requirements, local, national, and regional institutions will still be needed to implement these ideas in each region separately.

-## Furthur Collaboration
+## Further Collaboration

 All International contributions to this repo are welcome.
 You can submit your ideas via push requests.
 Our editorial guidelines can be found [here]()

 Also, our institutional belief is that democratic efforts need to be gathered in a central hub to encourage more productivity and division of concerns.
-Contributions to Iran Digitial Democracy tools, Better Democracy Movement theoric media, or joining our NewIran communities are highly appreciated.
+Contributions to Iran Digital Democracy tools, Better Democracy Movement theoric media, or joining our NewIran communities are highly appreciated.